imgladnotu/Docs-Edit/docs/index.md

 !!! note
-    The docs are still in-progress and might be imcomplete.
+    The docs are still in-progress and might be incomplete.
 Feel free to contribute and add/edit the docs!

 # Home